sheelabhadra/Pi-star-Skyblazers-DSC-2020/README.md

 ## Future Work

-- [ ] Refactor code to make the testing pipeline lighweight
+- [ ] Refactor code to make the testing pipeline lighweight.
 - [ ] Train a model taking into account the class imbalance problem in the dataset.
 Refer to [this](https://machinelearningmastery.com/bagging-and-random-forest-for-imbalanced-classification/).
-- [ ] Find a place for hosting our web app for free
+- [ ] Find a place for hosting our web app for free.